Extensions of the universal theta divisor: Stability conditions

-For the families we construct in this paper, the fiber $\overline{J}_{C}$ is isomorphic to a product of Jacobians, and different families only differ on the level of moduli functors.
-The authors expect this is an artifact of the fact that we study extensions of $\J_{g,n} \to \Mm{g}{n}$ to a family over $\Mm{g}{n}^{(0)}$ rather than all of $\Mb_{g,n}$, for examples in \cite{melo14} suggest that there are many different schemes that extend the universal Jacobian to a family of moduli spaces over all of $\Mb_{g,n}$.
+Corollary~\ref{uniqueiso} shows more generally that, as $\phi$ varies, the isomorphism class of $\Jb_{g,n}(\phi)$ does not vary.
+The authors expect this result is an artifact of the fact that we study extensions of $\J_{g,n} \to \Mm{g}{n}$ to a family over $\Mm{g}{n}^{\text{TL}}$ rather than over all of $\Mb_{g,n}$, Indeed, the examples in \cite{melo14} suggest that there are many different schemes that extend the universal Jacobian to a family of moduli spaces over all of $\Mb_{g,n}$.

-This brings us to the second topic of discussion: the stability space $V_{g,n}$.
-We have defined $V_{g,n}$ so that it controls families over $\Mm{g}{n}^{(0)}$.
-A consequence of Corollary~\ref{Corollary: Nonreduced} in Section~\ref{Section: Wallcrossing} is that the decomposition of $V_{g,n}$ defined by the variation of the theta divisor \emph{essentially} coincides with the stability polytope decomposition, the only difference being that the theta divisor is constant on all the (finitely many) polytopes that contain $\phi_{\text{can}}$ in their closures (a consequence of Lemma \ref{Lemma: WhenIsPhiFlat?}).
+This brings us to the second topic of discussion: the stability space $V_{g,n}^{\text{TL}}$.
+We have defined $V_{g,n}^{\text{TL}}$ so that it controls families over $\Mm{g}{n}^{\text{TL}}$.
+A consequence of Theorem~\ref{Thm: wc} in Section~\ref{Section: Wallcrossing} is that the decomposition of $V_{g,n}^{\text{TL}}$ defined by the variation of the theta divisor \emph{essentially} coincides with the stability polytope decomposition, the only difference being that the theta divisor is constant on all the (finitely many) polytopes that contain $\phi_{\text{can}}$ in their closures (a consequence of Lemma~\ref{Lemma: WhenIsPhiFlat?}).

-The authors believe that $\Mm{g}{n}^{(0)}$ is the largest open substack $\mathcal{W} \subset \Mb_{g,n}$ that is a union of topological strata, with the property that the different theta divisors are essentially in bijection with the different extensions of $\J_{g,n}$ to a family over $\mathcal{W}$.
+The authors believe that $\Mm{g}{n}^{\text{TL}}$ is the largest open substack $\mathcal{W} \subset \Mb_{g,n}$ that is a union of topological strata, with the property that the different theta divisors are essentially in bijection with the different extensions of $\J_{g,n}$ to a family over $\mathcal{W}$.

-\section{Wall-Crossing formula for the Theta divisor}
+\section{Wall-crossing formula for the theta divisor}

-In this section we restrict our attention to nondegenerate stability parameters $\phi \in V_{g,n}$, and study how the theta divisor class $\ThDivCl(\phi)$ varies with $\phi$ by proving a wall-crossing formula.
-The main result of this section is Equation \eqref{wc}, which we prove by applying the Grothendieck-Riemann-Roch theorem to a test curve.
+In this section we study how the theta divisor class $\ThDivCl(\phi)$ varies with $\phi$ by proving a wall-crossing formula.
+The main result is Theorem~\ref{Thm: wc}, which we prove by applying the Grothendieck--Riemann--Roch theorem to a test curve.
+We then show in Corollary~\ref{Cor: wctranslated} how to deduce a wall-crossing formula for the translated of the theta divisor.
+We prove in Corollary~\ref{Cor: translatedtheta} that the translates of the theta divisor, together with line bundles pulled back from $\Mb_{g,n}$, form a set of generators for the Picard group of $\Jb_{g,n}$.
+Therefore our results describe how all codimension $1$ classes of $\Jb_{g,n}(\phi)$ vary in $\phi$.
+From now on we assume $n \geq 1$.